 Pulling into Marlborough Sound was fabulous.
 It is mile after mile of turquoise water surrounded by hills that are full of trees and "bush" with only an occasional house.
 We took Queen Charlotte’s highway, and at every turn in the road we were gasping with delight—although the occasional gasp is for the tightness of a hairpin turn itself.

 We rounded a curve and saw a car sitting in the ocean, the waves almost covering the roof.
 Apparently a young man had just gone off the road.
 He was all right, but he was going to have some explaining to do.
 [We suspect that the car was his fathers.]

 Boat on Marlborough Sound.
 And yes, the water really is that color!

 Decided to skip the park at Marlborough Sound and drive on to Nelson.
 Got there about 4:00 and found California House Inn and our hostess Shelley.
 Had a nice visit with her about local attractions, then took a walk up the river and into town.
-We window-shopped until we could get in to dinner.
-Most of the restaurants don't open until 6:00 or 6:30 here.
-We went to Ciao's for dinner.
+We window shopped until we could get in to dinner.
+Most of the restaurants don’t open until 6:00 or 6:30 here.
+Went to Ciao’s for dinner.
 They had a really cute menu and excellent food, especially the desserts.
-We strolled back to the Inn after dark and felt completely safe walking in almost total darkness.
+Strolled back to the Inn after dark and felt completely safe walking in almost total darkness.

-Sitting room in California House, built in mid 1893.
+Exquisite sitting room in California House, built in mid 1800's.